 01 Feb Gene DeClercq of ‘Birth by the Numbers’

 In this episode of Yoga | Birth | Babies, I speak with Gene DeClercq about labor induction and all the ups and downs involved.
-Many women would like to avoid labor induction and Gene offers so tips to do so as well as dispel common reasons women are being induced under medical pretense.
+Many women would like to avoid labor induction and Gene offers so tips to do so.
+He also dispels the common reasons women are being induced under medical pretense.

-Covered in this episode:
+In this episode:

-- Examining if the trend for induction has increased or decreased in the past decade
+- Examining if the trend for induction has increased or decreased in the past decade.

-Induction – why are there so many?
-Common influences of induction
+- Induction – why are there so many?

-Should maternal age be a reason to induce before 40 weeks?
+- Should maternal age be a reason to induce before 40 weeks?

-- The down side to induction
+- The down side of induction.

-Is there a correlation between induction and cesarean?
+- Is there a correlation between induction and cesarean?

-How can mothers avoid induction?
+- How can mothers avoid induction?

-With this incredibly high rate of induction and pitocin use, are we seeing better outcomes for mothers and babies?
+- With this incredibly high rate of induction and pitocin use, are we seeing better outcomes for mothers and babies?

-There is a disparity in childbirth education and prenatal care based on socioeconomic standing- is this seen in the induction rate and outcome of mothers and babies?
+- There is a disparity in childbirth education and prenatal care based on socioeconomic standing- is this seen in the induction rate and outcome of mothers and babies?

-Tips for women who may be facing an induction
+- Tips for women who may be facing an induction

 About Gene DeClercq: